Douglas Chandor: Early life

 Douglas Chandor was born in Warlingham, Surrey, England, on 20 August 1897.
 He was baptised on 19 October in Emmanuel Church, South Croydon, where at the time his family lived at Normanton Road.
 His father was John Arthur Chandor and his mother was Lucy May Chandor (née Newton).
 His half-sister Paquita Louise de Shishmareff (born Louise A. Chandor, 1882–1970), the daughter of John Arthur Chandor and Elizabeth (Red) Fry Ralston, was an American antisemitic, pro-fascist author under the pen name Leslie Fry.
-According to the Daily Mail in 1921, he was also the nephew of duelist Count Chandos, who was a friend of Napoleon III.
+According to the Daily Mail in 1921, he was also a nephew of duelist Count Chandos (a misspelling - should be Count Chandor), who was a friend of Napoleon III.

 Chandor was educated at Radley College from 1910 to 1914, and after leaving immediately enlisted in the British Army's 1st Life Guards, before later transferring to the Lovat Scouts.
 He was discharged after contracting typhoid and suffering severe knee damage.
 He trained at London's Slade School of Fine Art, specialising in portraiture.
 By 1919 he was a portrait painter.